winhowes/AuthTranslator/README.md

    ```

    Run `go run ./app --help` to see all available flags.
-   Provide `-tls-cert` and `-tls-key` to serve HTTPS using the specified
+   Provide `-tls-cert` and `-tls-key` together to serve HTTPS using the
-   certificate and key.
+   specified certificate and key.
+Supplying only one of these options
+   results in an error.

    Or build an executable: